telerik/winforms-docs/treeview/styling-and-appearance/themes.md

 # Themes

-The control is shipped with a rich set of themes that allow you to easily build slick interfaces with the look-and-feel of Windows, Office, Outlook, etc. The themes can be easily switched using a single property:
+The control is shipped with a rich set of themes that allow you to easily build slick interfaces with the look-and-feel of Windows, Office, Outlook, etc. The themes can be easily switched using a single property.

 |    |    |
 |----|----|